Academics

 • Servers

-All campus computers are connected to Brimmer’s servers, for authentication, file storage, mail access, calendaring, printing, and chat services.
+All campus computers are connected to Brimmer’s servers for authentication, file storage, mail access, calendaring, printing, and collaboration services.
 The entire server infrastructure has been virtualized to decrease power and cooling costs, streamline hardware replacement cycles, and facilitate disaster recovery.

 As an inclusive private school community, Brimmer welcomes students who will increase the diversity of our school.
 We do not discriminate on the basis of race, religion, sex, gender, gender identity and expression, disability, sexual orientation, national origin, ancestry, or any other characteristic protected from discrimination under state or federal law, in the administration of our educational policies, admissions practices, financial aid decisions, and athletic and other school-administered programs.